lextoumbourou/notes/notes/permanent/An Interface Should Respond Within A Tenth Of A Second.md

     <a onclick="changeColor(10000, this.id, true)" id="btn-13" class="btn"><span>10 secs</span></a>
     <a onclick="changeColor(15000, this.id, true)" id="btn-14" class="btn"><span>15 secs</span></a>
 </div>

-Suddenly, the interface feels a lot less painful.
-Now it's just a matter of how long the user is willing to wait for results.

 Though the exact solution you choose will likely come from a designer (if you're lucky enough to work with one), a developer's responsibility is to understand which parts of an interface are likely to need these solutions.